iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Sagar_OS.md

 Ha...
 Ha...

 **Alex**<br>
-You're movements need to be softer, yes, yes, yes... just like that——
+Your movements need to be softer, yes, yes, yes... just like that——

 **Lucy**<br>
 Instructor, I want to change partners.
 This officer keeps groping me.